How to Take Care of Flower Plants in Your Garden

 5. Provide Your Plants with Enough Sunlight

 Sunlight is the source of energy in plants, and so you need to ensure that your flowers are getting enough of it.
-Some flowers need many hours of sunlight every day while others need just a few hours.
-So you need to know the light requirements of your perennials in order to provide them with enough light.
+Some flowers need many hours of sunlight every day while others, like the indoors, need just a few hours.
+So you need to know the light requirements of your plants in order to provide them with enough light.

 6. Prevent and Control Pests